Sustainable Development and Its Objectives

 - Industry, innovation and infrastructure: Developing reliable, sustainable, and resilient infrastructure to support economic development and social well-being.

-- Reduce inequality: The aim is to reduce inequalities so that everyone gets an equal chance and collectively achieves sustainable development goals.
+- Reduce inequality: The aim is to reduce disparities so that everyone gets an equal chance and collectively achieves sustainable development goals.

 - Sustainable Cities and Communities: Ensuring everyone has access to affordable housing conditions and transportation.
-The aim is to allow sustainable human settlement planning across the world.
+The aim is to facilitate sustainable human settlement planning worldwide.

-- Sustainable consumption and production: It involves decoupling economic growth from environmental degradation, promoting sustainable lifestyles, and increasing resource efficiency.
+- Sustainable consumption and production involve decoupling economic growth from environmental degradation, promoting sustainable lifestyles, and enhancing resource efficiency.

-- Life Below Water: The aim is to create an understanding of the oceans and the resources that it offers.
+- Life Below Water: The aim is to create an understanding of the oceans and the resources that they offer.
 It also focuses on learning methodologies to keep our seas clean.

 - Life on land: The aim is to protect, restore and promote the sustainable use of terrestrial ecosystems, combat desertification and reverse land degradation.
-It is important to take care of the ecosystem since these provide raw materials and ecosystem services.
+It is essential to take care of the ecosystem since it provides raw materials and ecosystem services.

-- Peace, justice and strong institutions: Since conflict, weak institutions, and limited access pose a threat to sustainable development.
-It is, therefore, important to promote peace and facilitate inclusive societies.
+- Peace, justice and strong institutions: Conflict, weak institutions, and limited access pose a threat to sustainable development.
+It is, therefore, essential to promote peace and facilitate inclusive societies.

-- Partnerships for the goals: Government, society, private sectors, UN, and civil society must act as global partners to achieve each goal of sustainable development.
+- Partnerships for the goals: Government, society, the private sector, the UN, and civil society must act as global partners to achieve each goal of sustainable development.

 Relation Between Sustainability and Sustainable Development

-Sustainable development is interlinked with the normative concept of sustainability which is a long-term goal.
-The sustainable development refers to a way of life to achieve sustainability.
-Following are the different types of sustainability
+Sustainable development is closely linked to the normative concept of sustainability, which is a long-term objective.
+It refers to a way of life to achieve sustainability.
+The following are the different types of sustainability:

-- Environmental sustainability: It is responsible for conserving natural resources and protecting global ecosystems.
-The aim of this type of sustainability is to improve the quality of human life without harming ecosystems.
-This involves analyzing the energy and resource in our day-to-day lives.
+- Environmental sustainability: This type of sustainability is responsible for conserving natural resources and protecting global ecosystems.
+This type of sustainability aims to enhance the quality of human life without compromising the health of ecosystems.
+This involves analyzing the energy and resources in our day-to-day lives.
 Experts also identify factors such as deforestation that are detrimental to the environment.
 The aim is to adopt environmental practices that improve and cleanse our ecosystem.

 - Social sustainability: This is another pillar of sustainability that identifies the negative and positive impact of business processes on people.
 Businesses need to take initiatives for social sustainability since they, directly and indirectly, impact the community.
-Corporate Social Responsibility (CSR) is one of the crucial aspects of business operation so that organizations can contribute to our community and environmental well-being.
+Corporate Social Responsibility (CSR) is a crucial aspect of business operations, enabling organisations to contribute to the well-being of their community and the environment.
 While businesses leave a positive impact on society, they also bring innovations with their initiatives.
 This allows them the opportunity to explore new market niches.

 - Economic sustainability: This is another crucial aspect of sustainability that supports long-term economic growth.
-The aim is to do so without leaving any negative impact on the environmental and social aspects of the community.
-Economic sustainability creates the long-term sustainable present and future value of natural resources through their optimal use, recycling and recovery.
+The aim is to achieve this without leaving a negative impact on the environmental and social aspects of the community.
+Economic sustainability ensures the long-term sustainable value of natural resources through their optimal use, recycling, and recovery.

 FAQs